 with s1 and s2 being aberration coefficients for the front and rear lens, respectively, given by:

 Eq.
-96 implies that the spherochromatism wavefront error changes in proportion to the fourth power of the aperture, and in inverse proportion to the third power of the system focal length.
+96 implies that the primary spherochromatism wavefront error changes in proportion to the fourth power of the aperture, and in inverse proportion to the third power of the system focal length.
 Or, in proportion to the aperture size, and inverse proportion to the cube of F-number.
 However, same as with secondary spectrum - or spectral defocus - the energy spread caused by chromatic spherical aberration is a subject to a final "validation" by the eye and its spectral response.
 Both aberrations are present in an achromat, and their combined effect is cumulative, although the effect of spherochromatism remains negligibly low in long-focus systems.
 In order to begin to significantly contribute to the chromatic defocus error, the spherochromatism nominal wavefront error needs to become a significant fraction of the nominal wavefront error of chromatic defocus - roughly, about half as large, or larger.

 Spherochromatism in lens objective, sometimes called tertiary spectrum, can be more serious problem with apochromats.
 It becomes the dominant form of chromatic aberration, increasing exponentially with the relative aperture.
 Apochromats, and particularly doublets, usually combine glasses with more closely matched dispersive powers than achromats; as a consequence, lens surfaces (typically the inner two radii) have to be significantly more curved in order to bring color foci together, which in turn increases higher-order spherical aberration (FIG. 144).
 Fast, larger apochromats can face the prospect of significant amounts of spherochromatism, both primary and of higher orders (L.A. curves of the achromat in FIG. 144 are nearly entirely primary spherochromatism, while those of the apochromat, flattened for mid-zones and more strongly curved toward the edge, reveal a dominant higher-order aberration in the longer wavelengths, with lower-order spherical aberration dominant in the shorter wavelengths; for the optimized wavelength, the lower and higher-order aberration are nearly optimally balanced).

 roughly, defocus equaling 1/4 of the longitudinal aberration from best focus location for spherical aberration doubles the error.
 If it is, as mentioned, roughly 0.1 wave for the red and blue lines in the apo, and their focus is at about 1/4 of their entire respective longitudinal aberration from best focus, the F/C error at the optimized focus is nearly 0.2 wave P-V, or only about four times less than in the achromat.
 However, farther wavelengths remain nearly as close in the apo as red and blue, providing much better chromatic correction in the expanded range.
 BOTTOM: Strehl as a function of the wavelength for the two refractors.
-While the achromat has a slight edge over the wavelength of peak eye sensitivity, chromatic correction toward both ends of the visual spectrum is dramatically superior in the apochromat.
+While the achromat has a slight edge over the wavelengths of peak eye sensitivity, chromatic correction toward both ends of the visual spectrum is dramatically superior in the apochromat.
 This, however, has much smaller effect on visual observing than what it appears.
 The reason is that eye sensitivity also dramatically decreases toward those wavelengths that are far from the achromat's best focus, effectively offsetting better part of its defocus error.
 Since the sensitivity plots are also normalized to 1, the effective Strehl S is approximated by 1-(1-S)E, where E is the normalized eye sensitivity for given wavelength.
 For instance, Strehl at the 495nm wavelength is about 0.25 (S=0.25) for the achromat, nearly equal nominally to the corresponding photopic eye sensitivity (E=0.25).
 Therefore, the effective Strehl is approximately 0.81.
 It is also higher in the apo, but the difference here is much less significant: 0.92 nominal vs. 0.98 effective visual Strehl (i.e. 6.5% contrast improvement, vs. 324% improvement in the achromat).
 SPEC'S

 This changed aberration form produces different star test pattern.
 In general, the difference between inside and outside focus patterns is noticeably more pronounced at a given error level, possibly indicating insufficient degree of correction even if the actual error is quite small (FIG. 145).
 Note that the patterns are for moderately bright telescopic star (i.e. the first dark ring in aberration-free aperture is clearly visible, but noticeably fainter than central maxima); pattern appearance will change with significantly brighter or fainter stars.